 Turquoise's history as a spiritual stone goes back over 7500 years.
 Whereas Egyptians prized Turquoise as a Life Stone, Native Americans believed the stone brought protection to a rider upon a horse, and great protection in general.
 Turquoise was also highly revered in Tibet, where a stone was carried throughout one’s entire life and the material was exchanged as currency, the finest stones being more valuable than gold.

-Turquoise is found in only a few places on earth: dry and barren regions where acidic, copper-rich groundwater seeps downward and reacts with minerals that contain phosphorus and aluminum, while the middle eastern region of Iran and Pakistan is a traditional source of mining, places like Mexico, Tibet and the US are home to a wide varieties.
+While the middle eastern region of Iran and Pakistan is a traditional source of Turquoise mining, places like Mexico, Tibet and the US (specially the state of Nevada) are home to a wide range of varieties.